JaddotWuzHere/TheContinuum/content/en/Continuum Physics/Branches/index.md

 ---
 ## Overview
 ---
-**[[Continuum Physics/index|Continuum physics]]**, as a unified framework, encompasses an expansive hierarchy of specialized disciplines.
-Each branch isolates and formalizes the behavior of a particular field, phase, or coupling within the Continuum while remaining bound by the **[[Continuum Physics/index#The Fundamental Laws of the Continuum|Fundamental Laws]]**.
+**[[en/Continuum Physics/index|Continuum physics]]**, as a unified framework, encompasses an expansive hierarchy of specialized disciplines.
+Each branch isolates and formalizes the behavior of a particular field, phase, or coupling within the Continuum while remaining bound by the **[[en/Continuum Physics/index#The Fundamental Laws of the Continuum|Fundamental Laws]]**.

 These disciplines are not independent sciences but derivative expressions of the same coherent manifold, each a frame into the Continuum viewed through a distinct domain of manifestation.